eugeny11/Kanban-Board-React-JS/README.md

 In progress (tasks that are already in progress);
 Finished (completed tasks).

+### How to run

+You need installed node.js and npm packet on your PC or yarn, if you use Macbook.
+You have to create a React app in your folder, and then in your coder terminal, make command npm start

 ### The following functionality has been implemented:

 1. Adding a new task